HanaOrg/Konbini/doc/konpak.md

 The non-SFX Konpak will be created before this prompt is shown, anyway.
 It uses the `.kpak` file extension.

-> [!WARNING]
-> While on Windows SFX Konpaks end with `.kpak.exe`, both SFX and non-SFX Konpaks end with `.kpak` on Linux.
-We'll figure this out later on.

 ## How it works

 Konpaks work like DEB files; they're an archive under the hood.
 ZIP archives, more precisely.
 A KPAK file is basically a ZIP file with a `KPAK` header prepended to the file.